- Written byUAL Communications

 - It’s ok to reject, refuse or ignore any requests - only criminals will try to rush or panic you.

 Some scammers pose as potential artwork buyers or dealers.
 For example, you may receive an email stating that they’ve seen your work online but asking that you pay selling or shipping costs upfront.
 This method is common during end of year shows.

 - Check the sender’s full email address – does it sound genuine?

 - Never part with money if you are selling an item

-- Look at the context fully.
+- Look at the context.
 Where did they see your artwork advertised?
 Have they approached you on a secure selling platform?

-The below image shows a typical example of a scam email:
+The below image shows an example of a scam email:

 Make sure you’re using a strong password and it meets the below requirements: